squeakycheese75/zoomwolves_api/README.md

 # Zoomwolves - back-end api

-An online version of the classic social deduction game Werewolves using Node.
-Built to support playing the game via a conferencing tool like zoom.
+An online version of the classic social deduction game Werewolves.
+Built to support playing the game via a conferencing tool like zoom or jitsi.

 ## Add a .env file